Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: It had abscess.

 A: Abscess is just the nerve cleaning out around the tooth.
 It's not the tooth itself.
 So, anyway, she said she keeps having in the morning a little bit of pink seepage, which means she has some splinter of bone, of tooth still in there.
 I had the same thing last year.
 I had a tooth that came loose back here, and I had a root canal done on it probably 1978.
-And, of course, Vivian is one of Paul and any tooth that's got a root canal.
+And, of course, the Dentist wanted to pull any tooth that's got a root canal.
 Root canals are not bad.
 It's the poisons that go in, especially the injections that they give, xylocaine and novocaine.
 They create a tremendous amount of tongue and jaw cancer, facial cancer, eye cancer, brain cancer.
 So, they'll hook you into this crap believing that root canals are not good.
 When a root canal is done, there's no nerve in it.
 So, your body is not going to be dumping any toxins into that tooth.
 So, the whole idea that you're going to have a toxic tooth because you have a root canal is absurd.
 You may get an abscess around it, but that's the nerve from the brain going down to the tooth base.
 It's still cleaning.
 Only it's not cleaning through the tooth anymore.
 It's cleaning out the gum and around the gum.
 So, you get abscesses.
 So, anyway, I got an abscess because this tooth was ready to be removed.
 It was in my way because I was constantly chewing, you know, and just getting gnarled in there and hurt.
 So, I just took some dental floss and wrapped it around and yanked it out.
 That took care of it.
 But I had a bone fragment that came passed out in the next six months.
-And I could feel it poking and poking. mAnd my body just worked its way out to the point where I just took a tweezers and popped it out.
-And it was a good probably three thirty-sexths of an inch long and about a thirty-sexths of an inch thick.
+And I could feel it poking and poking.
+And my body just worked its way out to the point where I just took a tweezers and popped it out.
+And it was a good probably three thirty-sixths of an inch long and about a thirty-sixths of an inch thick.

 Q: You put a bone graft in.
 That's not good.